Category: Trip-planning

 Protected Areas and No-Take Zones

-Several areas in Baja are subject to enhanced protection:
+Several Baja areas have enhanced protection:

 Transporting Fish Home